April 1982 Paris car bombing: Background

 Relations between France and Syria were generally excellent until the assassination of the French Ambassador to Lebanon, Louis Delamare, on 4 September 1981.
 Delamare was shot in West Beirut nearby a Syrian Army roadblock during the Syrian occupation of Lebanon.
 An investigation from the Al-Watan Al-Arabi newspaper, which is anti-Syrian, found that Lebanese Shi'ites acting on behalf of the Syrian special services were responsible.
 This account was soon spread throughout the French press.

 In March a high speed Le Capitole train in France was bombed, killing five people.
 On 4 April 1982, Israeli diplomat Yacov Barsimantov was assassinated in Paris, apparently the work of the Palestine Liberation Organisation (PLO) or the Lebanese Armed Revolutionary Factions (LARF).

 Motives

 The bombing was also speculated to be linked to two comrades of Venezuelan international terrorist Ilich Ramírez Sánchez, also known as "Carlos the Jackal" - Bruno Bréguet and Magdalena Kopp - who were both facing trial that day after being arrested on 16 February in Paris.
-The Al-Watan Al-Arabi reportedly annoyed Syrian President Hafez el-Assad.
+The Al-Watan Al-Arabi reportedly annoyed Syrian President Hafez al-Assad.
 Carlos, Bréguet and Kopp had already been granted asylum in Syria.
 It is thought Bréguet and Kopp were already attempting to bomb the offices that day as 5 kg of nitropenta explosives were found in their car when they were arrested.
 According to French prosecutors in 2011, Carlos masterminded the attacks partly to force the authorities to free Bréguet and Kopp.